basilisbasili/blogs_test/readme.md

-# this is test
+# Ok this is guest page

-At the moment we test this function
+At the moment i fink and understen what about this text vendors